Parental leave and time off for dependants

 Unless you agree they can take more leave, employees can take a maximum of four weeks' leave in any year in respect of any individual child.
 Therefore an employee with twins could take up to eight weeks in any one year.

 An employee can take a period of leave immediately after the end of maternity, paternity, adoption or shared parental leave.

-Unless you agree leave can be taken in shorter blocks, periods of leave must be taken in multiples of one week - unless the child is disabled, in which case it may be taken as individual days.
+Unless you agree leave can be taken in shorter blocks, periods of leave must be taken in multiples of one week - unless the child in respect of whom leave is being taken is entitled to disability living allowance, personal independence payment or armed forces independence payment.
+In this case the employee may take the leave in periods shorter than one week - it may be taken as individual days.

 Irregular working weeks